How to Market Your Dealership’s Digital Retailing Services

 - Above-average email open rates

-And while COVID-19 won’t last forever, promoting digital retailing at your dealership shouldn’t end.
+Even though many customers are returning to in-person shopping, promoting digital retailing at your dealership shouldn’t end.

 Build on what you’ve learned, and continue to meet customers where they are at in the buyer’s journey.